ibm-blockchain-wsc/ImmersionWorkshop/docs/ibpconsole.md

 ![image](images/ibpconsole/0660_AddOrdererSidebar7.png)

-**Step 10.9:** Similar to when you created the certificate authority earlier, you should see your new ordering service listed, along with a gray box in the upper right of its tile, showing that the status of this ordering service is "pending" if you hover your mouse over the gray box.
+**Step 10.9:** Similar to when you created the certificate authority earlier, you should see your new ordering service listed, along with a gray box in the upper right of its tile, showing that the status of this ordering service is "pending" if you hover your cursor over the gray box.

 !!! note
        The above instruction pertains to the tile listed in the *Ordering services* section, not to the similarly named tile in the *Certificate Authorities* section